Sweet holographic image creator

 On a side note, the Google squad scoured San Diego and now it has been street mapped on google maps.
 It is pretty cool.
 They are doing some awesome things with the mapping.
 To check it out go to http://maps.google.com and search for San Deigo, CA…zoom in and then click on street view in the upper right corner, then click on any street and it will zoom in on it with real pictures.

 That is all for now.

 We just release Deki Wiki Hayes as a virtual appliance today.
 This is a great release for developers and end users.
 With this new release, we have a new support plan structure.
 There aren’t any restirctions on users as there was before in regards to licensing.
 The software is 100% free, we recommend the support plan because of the updates that we notify the users of in regards to updates to the software and the stack.
-Check out the wiki now!
+Check

 I am at Linux World right now and am enjoying every second of it.
 I haven’t been to Linux World before so this is an awesome experience.

 So I’ve been trying to find a good ISO burning tool as I needed to create an Ubuntu Live CD and low and behold the only computer that had ISO burning capabilities is the computer that I have to install Ubuntu on because windows crashed, servers me right for depending on windows.
 Anyhoo, check out this slick little app, it works like a charm and can have you burning ISO disks in no time: